Want to create buzz around your brand, build trust with your audience, and add tons of fresh names to your email list – all at the same time?

 - Consider common customer problems you hear about regularly and write an ebook that helps solve them.

-1.2 Make Sure Your Ebook Tone and Style Are Consistent with Your Brand AND Non-Salesy
+How to Ensure Your Ebook Tone and Style Are Consistent with Your Brand AND Non-Salesy

 When creating ebooks, consistency is key.
 If the writing style and tone of your ebook content differs from your brand style and tone, it will be glaring to readers.
 That disconnect makes for a disjointed experience with your brand, which you never want.